Nemesis533/Local_LLHAMA/README.md

 - `psycopg2-binary`, `asyncpg` (PostgreSQL integration)
 - `requests` (HTTP client for Ollama and web APIs)

-**Note:** While `torch` is required for Whisper's audio processing, the system uses Ollama for all LLM inference, keeping GPU requirements minimal.
+**Note:** While `torch` is required for Whisper's audio processing, the system uses Ollama for all LLM inference.

 All dependencies are listed in `requirements.txt`.